-What does the flag mean?
+What does the Flag of Tonga mean?

 The flag of Tonga bears more than a passing resemblance to that of the International Red Cross.
-In fact, the original flag looked so similar to the Red Cross one (which was made in 1863) that current adaptation was adopted.
+In fact, the original flag looked so similar to the Red Cross one (which was made in 1863) that the current adaptation was adopted.

-Are there any variants on the flag of Tonga ?
+Are there any variants on the Flag of Tonga ?

 Yes, there’s the Naval Ensign and Royal Standard as pictured below: